Global route / Trans-Pacific

 The North Pacific great circle route passes over the Aleutian Islands visible on the right

-Alaska's Brooks Range and Denali (McKinley) visible on the right in clear conditions
+Alaska's Brooks Range and Denali (McKinley) visible on the left in clear conditions — both peaks are north of the flight path

 LEFT side